praveenscience/FinalYear-Project-Ideas/README.md

 # Final Year Project Ideas

+> ### This project is excluded for Hacktoberfest.
+Please use this as a testing project.

 > ### *Instead of just adding your name and email, why not create a list of project ideas?*

 We'll organise into different streams here.
 One kind request for motivation: Please [Subscribe to my **YouTube Channel**](https://www.youtube.com/praveenscience?sub_confirmation=1) and also tell your friends too.